AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/assign-tasks/assign-tasks.md

 ---
 # Assign tasks

-<span class="preview">The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.</span>

 You can assign tasks to users, job roles, or teams to indicate who is responsible for completing the tasks.
 You can assign a task to more than one resource at a time.

 >[!TIP]
 >
->You can assign multiple users or job roles, and you can assign only one team.
+>You can assign multiple users, job roles, or teams.
 You can assign only active users, job roles, and teams.
 >
 >If a user, job role, or a team was assigned before they were deactivated, they remain assigned to the work item.
 In this case, we recommend the following:
 >